Introduction to Disciplines

 Paladin: Uses crossbow as their main weapon, can bring allies that have fallen in combat.
 Have various unique crossbow attacks that can control aggro, and weaken or hold back enemies.

-Pyroclast: Fire elementalist, focuses on damage over time and bursts of single target damage.
+Pyroclast: Elementalist, focuses on damage over time and bursts of single target damage.
+(Fire and Earth)

-Acolyte: Ice elementalist, focuses on single target attacks that inflict a variety of debuffs.
+Acolyte: Elementalist, focuses on single target attacks that inflict a variety of debuffs.
+(Ice and Wind)

 Priest: Buff and debuff specialist, has party buffs and powerful debuffs.